dmitryd/useful-scripts/README.md

 ### <a name="kcpass"></a>kcpass

+macOS only.
 Shows a keychain password for the given URL in shell.
 Example:

 ```sh
 $ kcpass test.dev